Josh Bell Player Props: Guardians vs. Royals

 Josh Bell At The Plate

-- He has hit a long ball in eight games this season (10.1%), leaving the park in 2.5% of his plate appearances.

-- In 31 games this year (39.2%), Bell has picked up an RBI, and in five of those games (6.3%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Bell has an RBI in 32 of 80 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.